PennLINC/qsirecon/docs/models/mapmri.rst

 the regularized MAP signal as a starting point.

 **Derivatives and Extensions**: Collectively, these foundational works established the MAP-MRI model and its key derivative metrics.
-They set the stage for MAP-MRI’s adoption in advanced neuroimaging by defining how to obtain scalar maps of mean squared displacement (MSD) and q-space inverse variance (QIV, measures of diffusion dispersion), Laplacian norm (quantifying propagator roughness for regularization),
+They set the stage for MAP-MRI's adoption in advanced neuroimaging by defining how to obtain scalar maps of mean squared displacement (MSD) and q-space inverse variance (QIV, measures of diffusion dispersion), Laplacian norm (quantifying propagator roughness for regularization),